Chris Benoit’s Murder-Suicide During a Fit of “Roid-Rage” ?

 According to Medical Evidence, Chris Benoit’s Anabolic Steroid Use Did Not Contribute to the Events That Led to The Tragic Double-Murder-Suicide .

 Though the coroner found elevated levels of testosterone in Benoit’s system at the time of his death, it was ruled that the murders were not the result of “roid rage,” as the media was widely reporting.
-The coronor attributed these elevated levels to a treatment program designed to treat deficincies caused by years of steroid use.
+The coroner attributed these elevated levels to a treatment program designed to treat deficiencies caused by years of steroid use.

 Later tests revealed that Benoit suffered from severe brain damage, a result of years of trauma to the head.
 According to his neurosurgeon, Benoit suffered from an advanced form of dementia caused by repeated concussions.
 This, in turn, can contribute to severe behavioral problems where, tragically, patients will harm either themselves or others.